 A Few Alternatives To Nerdwax

-All in all, it genuinely looks as though the company has managed to create a unique product offering with Nerdwax, and although we haven’t tested it for ourselves, it certainly looks as though it fits the bill for glasses-wearers.
+All in all, it genuinely looks as though the company has managed to create a unique product offering with Nerdwax, it certainly looks as though it fits the bill for glasses-wearers.
 If you really wanted an alternative to this product, the closest thing that we can think of would be to simply apply all-natural beeswax to your glasses.
 It won't be exactly the same, but it should still provide some extra stability when you need it most.

 So, knowing what we know now, just how confident are we in Nerdwax and the claims made about it by the manufacturer?